Mikey Keene: Fresno State

 On December 21, 2022, Keene announced his decision to transfer to Fresno State.
 In 2023, he entered the season as the Bulldogs’ starting quarterback.
 In the season opener against Purdue, Keene threw for four touchdowns and 366 yards, leading Fresno State to a 39–35 victory.
 Against Arizona State, Keene threw for 281 yards and two touchdowns, leading Fresno State to a 29–0 shutout win.
 Keene led Fresno State to a 9–4 record and a 37–10 victory in the 2023 New Mexico Bowl.
 In the New Mexico Bowl, he threw for a career-high 380 yards and recorded four total touchdowns, being named the game's offensive MVP.
 Keene finished the season throwing for 2,976 yards and 24 touchdowns.

 In 2024, Keene opened the season playing his future team the next year, the Michigan Wolverines.
 He completed 22 of 36 passes for 238 yards, one touchdown and two interceptions (including a pick-six by Will Johnson).
 In total for the season, he threw for 2,892 yards with 18 touchdowns and 11 interceptions.
 Following the season, he entered the transfer portal for a second time in his career.

 Michigan

-On December 23, 2024, Keene transferred to the University of Michigan for his fifth and final season of college football in 2025, playing under head coach Sherrone Moore.
+On December 23, 2024, Keene transferred to the University of Michigan for his fifth season of college football in 2025, playing under head coach Sherrone Moore.
 He reunited with Michigan’s offensive coordinator and quarterbacks coach Chip Lindsey, both at UCF in 2022.
 Keene competed with sophomore Jadyn Davis and the nation’s No. 1 overall ranked high school recruit, incoming freshman Bryce Underwood, with Underwood beating out both.
+In January 2026, Keene re-entered the transfer portal after not appearing in a single game for Michigan.

+Arizona State

+On January 8, 2026, Kenne announced his decision to transfer to Arizona State University to play for the Arizona State Sun Devils.